-Sinus headaches are headaches that may feel like an infection in the sinuses.
+Have you ever experienced pain or pressure in your head and sinuses that just won’t go away?
+You may be experiencing sinus headaches caused by an infection.
 Anything that causes mucus and pressure to build up in the sinuses can lead to a sinus infection.
 Some common ways people get sinus headaches are:

-- Headaches can also come from nasal polyps in the nose or sinuses.
-Polyps can block mucus from draining.
+- Nasal polyps in the nose or sinuses that can block mucus from draining

-- If you have a deviated septum, it can prevent mucus from properly draining.
-Too much mucus gives bacteria an opportunity to grow.
-As germs build up, they irritate the sinuses.
+- A deviated septum, which can prevent mucus from properly draining.
+Too much mucus allows bacteria to grow and as germs build up, they irritate the sinuses.
 Then, the sinus tissue swells, blocking the passage of mucus.
 These irritated sinuses filled with liquid or pressure make your face feel tender and achy, causing sinus headaches.

 Types of Sinus Headaches

-Rhinitis: For those who suffer from allergies, rhinitis (headaches with hay fever) are common and may be brought on by sinus disease in and around the nasal passage.
+Rhinitis: For those who suffer from allergies, rhinitis (headaches with hay fever) is common and may be brought on by sinus disease in and around the nasal passage.

 Sinus Headache Symptoms